Non-matriculated students are not eligible for most sources of financial aid but some may qualify for federal loans.

 To determine whether you are eligible for federal loans, you must access the Non-Matriculated Status Certification Form and submit it to Financial Aid and Student Records in person; via email at email@example.com; or via fax at 607- 777-6897.

 Requirements for federal loan eligibility as a non-matriculated student

 • Must enroll for a minimum of six credits in courses that are prerequisites for entry into a degree program at Binghamton University or another institution.
 Note: Coursework to improve GPA/grade or that is required for completing a degree is not considered a "prerequisite" for entry.

 • Must receive prior academic approval for planned coursework.

 • Must have completed a Free Application for Federal Student Aid (FAFSA).

-• Must complete the “Non-Matriculated Status Certification Form” and submit it to Financial Aid and Registrar Student Services with the appropriate academic representative signatures.
+• Must complete the “Non-Matriculated Status Certification Form” (pdf, 121KB) and submit it to Financial Aid and Registrar Student Services with the appropriate academic representative signatures.

 • If taking prerequisites for admission to another institution, advisor’s signature from that institution is required for approval of federal aid (additional documentation may be required).